Where to find gifts for the nerd you love

 It's the holiday season, so it's typically expected for you to get gifts.
 What if you have no clue what to get for that nerd in your life?

-I'm here to save you.
-As an expert on finding nerdy things to buy for myself (and spending money) I can tell you the places I look for all the things that my nerdy friends and I like.
-Here are some suggestions on where to get gifts for these awesome people in your life.
+We're here to save you.
+Here are some suggestions on where to get gifts for these awesome people.

 1. Think Geek

 ThinkGeek is one of the first places I discovered when I was looking for nerdy things.
 I mean, with a name like ThinkGeek, it's pretty easy to guess their target audience.
-On top of t-shirts and collectibles, they also have a wide variety of other products that are nerdy in nature.
-If you're an adult that doesn't want to take themselves too seriously, you can get an R2-D2 Coffee Press.
-They have an entire Home and Office section, so your nerd can still let their nerd-flag fly well into adulthood.
+On top of T-shirts and collectibles, the company also has a wide variety of other products that are nerdy in nature.
+If you're an adult who doesn't want to take themselves too seriously, you can get an R2-D2 Coffee Press.
+They have an entire Home and Office section as well, so your nerd can still let their nerd-flag fly well into adulthood.

 2. Hot Topic

 Although Hot Topic might have a reputation of catering to the goth crowd, this place has so much more.
-I had said coworker throw out random nerdy things to prove my point.
 Dungeons and Dragons?
 They have it.
 "Yu Yu Hakusho"?
 They have it.
 Hot Topic has a lot, so if you're lost as to where to find something from a particular fandom, try finding it here.

 3. Look Human

 If you have a nerd who is a lover of jokes, puns, and statement pieces, Look Human has you covered.
-A lot of stuff is for your nerd that has a sense of humor and isn't afraid to hide who they are.
-The vast majority of the products have some sort of message to them, and some of those messages are ones that everyone can relate to.
+A lot of stuff is for your nerd who has a sense of humor and isn't afraid to hide who they are.
+The vast majority of the products have some sort of message, and some of those messages are ones that everyone can relate to.

 4. Amazon

 It's Amazon.
-That's really all I'm going to say.
+That's really all we're going to say.
 Amazon has everything.

 5. Honorable Mentions